MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-branches.md

 1. Save your changes and [commit](./git-get-started.md#commit-changes-to-git) them into the feature branch.
 1. When ready, create a PR to the *main* branch.
 The review and merge processes are done through Azure Repos based on the configuration your team defined for that repo.

 Once the review and merge are complete, a new commit is created to the *main* branch.
-This commit prompts the user to update the content in the Dev team's workspace with the merged changes, as illustrated above.
+This commit prompts the user to update the content in the Dev team's workspace with the merged changes.

 ## Next steps